ExploitEngineer/budget-ch/docs/two-factor.md

 ## Server Actions

-Server actions are available in `src/app/me/settings/actions.ts`:
+Server actions are available in `src/app/me/settings/actions.ts` for the flows that require server-side secrets or status (enable flow, TOTP URI retrieval, backup codes, and status polling).
+2FA verification and disabling are handled on the client with the `authClient.twoFactor` plugin so the cookies stay in sync and the user remains signed in.

 - `enableTwoFactorAction(password)` - Start 2FA setup
-- `verifyTotpCodeAction(code)` - Verify and complete 2FA setup
-- `disableTwoFactorAction(password)` - Disable 2FA
 - `getTotpUriAction(password)` - Get TOTP URI
 - `viewBackupCodesAction()` - View backup codes
 - `regenerateBackupCodesAction(password)` - Regenerate backup codes